minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 mapId: The uuid of the particular map.<br/>
 tileIds: a list of key value pairs with keys tileX, tileY and optionally zoom, cannot be longer than 3000.<br/>
 **Returns**<br/>
-CSV with columns polygon, [columns of area per class], total area date from and date to.
+CSV with columns tileX, tileY, zoom, [columns of area per class], total area date from and date to.

 #### Post timestamps